deltajuliet/obsidian_daily_bible_study_generator/README.md

 ## Features

 - 📖 **Multiple Scopes**: Generate plans for the complete Bible, Old Testament only, or New Testament only
-- 📅 **Flexible Duration**: Customize the number of days (default: 365 for complete Bible, 270 for OT, 90 for NT)
+- 📅 **Flexible Start Date**: Start your plan on any date (default: today) - no need to wait for January 1st
+- 🗓️ **Date Range Support**: Specify start and end dates, or use number of days
 - 📊 **Rich Metadata**: Each daily note includes frontmatter with tags, reading statistics, and Dataview-compatible fields
-- 🎯 **Progress Tracking**: Track your reading progress with built-in metadata fields
+- 📈 **Plan Index Dashboard**: Auto-generated index file with embedded Dataview queries for progress tracking
+- 🎯 **Multiple Concurrent Plans**: Create and manage multiple reading plans simultaneously with unique plan IDs
 - ⏱️ **Time Estimates**: Automatic calculation of estimated reading time based on word count
 - 🔖 **Obsidian Optimized**: Designed specifically for Obsidian with proper formatting and linking support
+- 📚 **Enhanced Book Tracking**: Support for multi-book days with structured metadata

 ## Installation